Amethyst gas field: History

 The gasfield was discovered in 1972 and it was named after HMS Amethyst.
 Between 1972 and 1985 a number of appraisal wells were drilled.
 The field development started in 1988 and the first gas was produced in 1991.
 Originally, the field was owned by BP, Enterprise Oil, British Gas, ARCO, Murphy Oil, Amerada Hess, and FINA.
 In 1997, BP acquired the interest of Enterprise Oil and became the largest stakeholder of the field.
 As a result of restructuring and several transactions the field became held by BP (59.5%), BG (24.15%), Centrica (8.95%), and Murphy Oil (7.4%).
 In December 2009, BP and BG agreed an assets swap by which BP took over BG's interest in the field.

 The Helvellyn gas field was discovered in Block 47/10a in 1985.
 It was developed by ATP Oil & Gas Corporation as a subsea wellhead in 2004 with production routed to Amethyst A2D.

 The Rose gas field (Block 47/15) comprised a single subsea well tied back to the Amethyst A2D platform via a 9.042 km, 10” pipeline.
 Control of the tree at Rose, and a methanol supply, was by a 9.400 km nominal 4” diameter umbilical from the A2D platform.
 First gas was achieved in 2004, and was closed in 2015.

 In September 2007, three crew members of the emergency response and rescue vessel Viking Islay, operated by Vroon Offshore Services, were killed during a support operation on the Amethyst gasfield.

 The B1D platform acted as a lighthouse for the northern end of Outer Dowsing sand bank.

 Production

 Production is performed using four small unmanned steel satellite wellhead platforms.
 The A1D platform and the A2D platform were built in 1989 by UiE Scotland in Glasgow, and have 5 and 6 wells respectively in Amethyst East.
 B1D and C1D were built in the following two years and currently produce from 4 and 7 wells in Amethyst East and Amethyst West respectively.
 C1D is connected to A1D and B1D is connected to A2D.
 All Amethyst daily operation and processing is carried out onshore.
 Personnel only travel to the platforms themselves for maintenance and well work.
 Produced gas is transported to the Easington Gas Terminal and sold to Électricité de France.

-The production profile, in million cubic metres per year (mcm/y), of the Amethyst East field was as shown.

-The production profile, in million cubic metres per year (mcm/y), of the Amethyst West field was as shown.

 At the end of 2014 Amethyst East had delivered 15,778 mcm of gas since 1990 and Amethyst West 6,410 mcm.